GoogleCloudPlatform/nodejs-docs-samples/appengine/cloudtasks/README.md

     gcloud app logs read

-## Deploying the app to App Engine Flexible Environment
+## Deploying the app to App Engine flexible environment

 Deploy the App Engine app with gcloud: